JerelHJ/ID-Assignment/README.md

     - The buttons in this section has a hover animations to make it interactive
     - When the webpage is resized to fit a smaller media screen, the contents are arranged in columns.
-    - **All contents for this webpage are responsive and it caters to 3 different size device.**

 - Popular section

     - Hover animations for the car images
     - A border is created to illuminate the image and the details.
     - The webpage is resized to fit a smaller media screen, the contents are arranged in 4 x 1 layout
-    - **All contents for this webpage are responsive and it caters to 3 different size device.**

 - Featured section